 I HAD A DATE NIGHT a few weeks ago.
 Don’t worry; it was with my wife.
-We went out pretty late for our age though, about 9 p.m.
+We went out pretty late for our age, about 9 p.m.
 It’s sad when nine is considered late to socialize and relax.
-You and I both know, 9 p.m. ain’t shit.
-But when you’re in your forties, have at least one child, and work for a corporation (like I do), chances are 9 p.m. is one hour before bedtime.
+You and I both know, 9 p.m. ain’t s**t.
+But when you’re in your forties, have at least one child, and work for a corporation (like moi), chances are 9 p.m. is one hour before bedtime.

 There’s a Jazz club in downtown San Jose called Café Stritch.
 We went there, but it was crowded.
 The only space available was against the back wall.
-We didn’t feel like standing all night, but the music they played was great.
+Didn’t feel like standing all night.
+But the music they played was great.
 In hindsight, we should’ve stayed there.
 Had I known what was about to happen; we would’ve stayed.

 WE WALKED DOWN THE STREET to a bar called 55 South.
-It’s not a fancy place.
-Just a dive that some genius added Home Depot wood paneling too.
-After the paneling, they added some 1920’s replica lights, and decided those updates transformed the place into a craft-cocktail establishment.
+Not a fancy place.
+It’s a dive-bar some genius added Home Depot wood paneling too.
+After the paneling, they wired some 1920’s replica light-bulbs and decided those updates transformed the place into a craft-cocktail establishment.

 There were fifteen people inside when we entered.
-I can’t blame the emptiness on anything besides the fact that it was early.
-But it was so empty that I thought… cool.
+Can’t blame the emptiness on anything besides the fact it was too early.
+But it was so empty I thought… cool.
 We’ll get served quick and relax.
 Just chill.
-I escorted my wife to a small table, and she sat.
-Then I went to the bar to get a drink.
+I escorted my wife to a small table where she sat.
+Then I moseyed to the bar to get a drink.

 TWO BARTENDERS WERE WORKING, and all the bar seats were full.
 I approached the closest bartender, then waited behind a pair of ladies who were seated in front of him.
 They watched him as he prepared drinks, and they snapped pictures, saying.